- Welcome to Botswana

 The Scottish Livingstone Church, situated on the main road is still a very prominent landmark.
 It was built early in the 20th century, and in the 1930s established the Scottish Livingstone Hospital, situated further down the main road.

-Just outside Molepolole, on the Thamaga Road, is Livingstone’s Cave.
-Despite warnings from the Kwena tribal magician that he would die if he entered the cave, Livingstone did so and emerged alive.
+Just outside Molepolole, on the Thamaga Road, is the Logaga Lwa ga Kobokwe also known as the Livingstone’s Cave.
+Despite warnings from the Kwena tribal traditional doctor that he would die if he entered the cave, Livingstone did so and emerged alive.
 It is believed that Chief Sechele’s brief conversion to Christianity was prompted by this event.